Madan Mohan (composer): Music director and Collaborations with Singers, Actors, Lyricists, Producers, and Film Directors

 In 1957 he came out with a film named Dekh Kabira Roya in which the legendary singer Manna Dey gave his voice to the melodious Kaun Aaya Mere Man Ke Dwaare and unforgettable numbers like Tum Bin Jeevan Kaisa Jeevan in the film Bawarchi.
 In addition to that, he had Lata sing Tu Pyaar Kare Ya Thukraaye and Meri Veena Tum Bin Roye numbers, and he used Talat Mahmood for the song Hum Se Aaya Na Gaya in the same movie.
 Once in an interview Manna Dey recalled that Madan Mohan asked him to take special care when singing Kaun Aaya Mere Man Ke Dwaare.

 A film scored by Madan was Chetan Anand's Haqeeqat (1964), starring Balraj Sahni and Dharmendra and based on the Sino-Indian War of 1962.
 In it, he used Rafi, who sang numbers like Kar chale hum fida, Main Yeh Soch Kar.
 Lata was used for the song Zara Si Aahat Hoti Hai and the unscreened " Khelo na mere dilse".
 And the same film saw Rafi, Talat, Manna Dey, and Bhupendra singing Hoke Majboor Mujhe Usne Bhulaya Hoga.
 Bhupendra appeared on the screen as well for the first time, much before he established himself as a playback singer.
 This song is also the only song in which four top-rated male playback singers have put voices together in a song.
 In 1966, he again paired with Lata Mangeshkar for Mera Saaya.

 Madan Mohan's venture was Raj Khosla's version of "Woman in White", titled Woh Kaun Thi?.
-This film has three Lata solos ('Naina barse rim jhim rim jhim', 'Lag ja gale' and 'Jo humne daastaan apni sunayee') and a Lata duet.
+This film has three Lata solos (Naina barse rim jhim rim jhim, Lag ja gale [come, embrace me] and Jo humne daastaan apni sunayee) and a Lata duet.

 The late fifties, sixties and the early seventies were the most productive period in Madan Mohan's career.
 His songs from those decades include compositions for films like Adalat, Anpadh, Dulhan ek raat ki, Mera Saya, Dastak, Hanste Zakhm, Heer Raanjha, Maharaja, and Mausam, among many others.
 His second last bow was for a film released five years after his death, Chalbaaz.
 In 1970, during the changing times of western music he gave music based on ragas for Rajinder Singh Bedi's Dastak and won his only 1971 National Film Award for Best Music Direction.
 Its songs sung by Lata Mangeshkar are still considered her finest.